Pet Microchipping - Valley Veterinary Hospital of Helena

 - Register the microchip so the information is in the database

-- Have Helena Veterinary Service scan the pet's microchip once a year to make sure it is working correctly
+- Have Valley Veterinary Hospital of Helena scan the pet's microchip once a year to make sure it is working correctly

 - Make sure the information in the database is up to date if you move make sure to change the address and phone number or any other pertinent information necessary to reach you if your pet is lost or stolen.

-Dr. Armstrong and Dr. Dawn Reisinger at Helena Veterinary Service in Helena, MT are accepting new patients to make an appointment for an exam, preventive medicine, health care and vaccinations.
-Call (406) 442-6450 today!
+Dr. Dawn Reisinger at Valley Veterinary Hospital of Helena in Helena, MT are accepting new patients to make an appointment for an exam, preventive medicine, health care and vaccinations.
+Call (406) 442-0188 today!